Iron Ore Pellets

-- Pellets have good reducibility since they have high porosity (25-30 %).
+- Pellets have good reducibility since they have uniform and high porosity (25 % to 30 %).
 Normally pellets are reduced considerably faster than sinter as well as iron ore lumps.
 High porosity also helps in better metallization in DRI production.

-- Pellets have a uniform size range generally within a range of 8 -18 mm.
+- Pellets have a uniform size range normally within a range of 8 mm to 18 mm.

 - Pellets have spherical shape and open pores which give them good bed permeability.